jeff-hykin/silver_spectacle/README.md

 ## What is this?

-Silver Spectacle is a python library for displaying data designed as a superior alternative to **matplotlib**; beautiful by default, fully customizable, minimal coding required, and lightweight.
+Silver Spectacle is a python library for displaying data.
+Its designed as a (superior) alternative to **matplotlib**; beautiful by default, fully customizable, minimal coding required, and lightweight.

 ## How do I use it?